-As the demand for cross-platform mobile applications grows, so does the need for developers to adopt one codebase to build cross-platform apps that run on multiple operating systems.
+As the demand for cross-platform mobile applications increases, so does the need for developers to adopt a single codebase for building apps that run on multiple operating systems.

 To follow along with this React Native styling tutorial, you should have:

-React Native is an open-source mobile application framework.
-Launched by Facebook in 2015, mobile developers around the world use React Native to build apps for Android and iOS, as well as the web and macOS/Windows formats.
+React Native is an open source mobile application framework that was launched by Facebook in 2015.
+Mobile developers worldwide use React Native to build apps for Android and iOS, as well as the web and macOS/Windows formats.

 The selling point of React Native is that it enables developers to use React’s framework along with native platform capabilities.